-- U, T, and R are finite sets, whose elements are called users, tags and resources, resp., and - Y is a ternary relation between them, i. e., $Y \subseteq U \times T \times R$, called tag assignments (TAS for short).
+- U, T, and R are finite sets, whose elements are called users, tags and resources, resp., and - Y is a ternary relation between them, i. e. $Y \subseteq U \times T \times R$, called tag assignments (TAS for short).

 Another view on this kind of data is that of a 3-regular, tripartite hypergraph, in which the node set is partitioned into three disjoint sets: $V = T \cup U \cup R$, and every hyperedge $\{t, u, r\}$ consists of exactly one tag, one user, and one resource.
-In Formal Concept Analysis [8], such data structures are called triadic context [17].

 Sometimes it is convenient to consider all tag assignments of a given user to a given resource.
-We call this aggregation of TAS of a user u to a resource r a post $P(u, r) := \{(t, u, r) \in Y \mid t \in T\}$.
+We call this aggregation of TAS of a user u to a resource r a post P(u,r) := $\{(t, u, r) \in Y \mid t \in T\}.$

-3.2. del.icio.us Dataset
+3.2 del.icio.us Dataset

 For our experiments, we collected data from the del.ico.us system in the following way.
 Initially we used wget starting from the start page of del.ico.us to obtain nearly 6,900 users and 700 tags as a starting set.
-Out of this dataset we extracted all users and resources (i. e., del.icio.us' MD5-hashed URLs).
+Out of this dataset we extracted all users and resources (i. e. del.icio.us' MD5hashed URLs).
 From July 27 to 30, 2005, we downloaded in a recursive manner user pages to get new resources, and resource pages to get new users.
 Furthermore we monitored the del.icio.us start page to gather additional users and resources.
 This way we collected a list of several thousand usernames which we used for accessing the first 10,000 resources each user had tagged.
 From the collected data we finally took the user files to extract resources, tags, dates, descriptions, extended descriptions, and the corresponding username.